 Dr. Evins has twice been the recipient of the National Alliance for Research on Schizophrenia and Affective Disorders Young Investigator Award, and has been awarded the New Clinical Drug Evaluation Unit Award for Young Investigators sponsored by the National Institute of Mental Health, the Massachusetts Department of Public Health Young Investigator Award and three career development awards from NIDA.
 She is currently supported by six major grants from NIDA, NIMH, and NHLBI to test novel therapies for nicotine dependence in the general population and in those with co-occurring psychiatric disorders.

-Dr. Kelly is the Elizabeth R. Spallin Associate Professor of Psychiatry in Addiction Medicine at Harvard Medical School, as well as the founder and Director of the Recovery Research Institute at MGH.
-The American Psychological Association (APA) Society of Addiction Psychology, and is also a Fellow of APA.
-He has served as a consultant to U.S. federal agencies such as the White House Office of National Drug Control Policy, the Substance Abuse and Mental Health Services Administration, and the national Institutes of Health; to non-Federal institutions, such as the Betty Ford Institute and the Hazelden Foundation; and internationally to foreign governments.
+Dr. John F. Kelly is the Elizabeth R. Spallin associate professor of psychiatry in addiction medicine at Harvard Medical School – the first endowed professor in addiction medicine at Harvard.
+He is the founder and director of the Recovery Research Institute at Massa General, the program director of the Addiction Recovery Management Service (ARMS) and the associate director of the Center for Addiction Medicine.
+Dr. Kelly is a past president of the American Psychological Association (APA) Society of Addiction Psychology, is a fellow of the APA, and a diplomate of the American Board of Professional Psychology (ABPP).
+He has served as a consultant to U.S. federal agencies such as the White House Office of National Drug Control Policy (ONDCP), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the national Institutes of Health (NIH); to national non-Federal treatment institutions, such as the Hazelden Betty Ford Foundation and Caron Foundation, and to foreign governments.

 CAM Program Director, Assistant in Research Psychiatry MGH, Instructor in Psychiatry Harvard Medical SchoolPublications